jrtaveras/KillMaintenance/README.md

 generating Model,Interface,Presenter and the user interface of the user control from the table structures in the database.

 To run the templates you must open  Killmaintenance.cst with code smith.

+`The following video show CRUD Killer in action`
 ##  (https://www.youtube.com/watch?v=Y8rvl_QEhXk)

 ## Some of the dependencies it has: